Reducing Test Anxiety in Elementary School Children: Coloring Before a Test

 For this study, the researchers collected data from 154 students in grades 4, 5, and 6.
 To induce test anxiety, the students were told they were going to take a spelling test and that their grades would be given to their parents, a method that has been shown in previous studies to elicit test-related anxiety (3).
 The students then answered a series of questions about their current levels of anxiety and their current states of mindfulness (STAIC-S and MAAS measures).
 After completing the initial measures of anxiety and mindfulness, students then engaged in a coloring activity for 15 minutes.
 Students were randomly assigned to either the mindful coloring group (coloring mandalas) or to the free coloring group.
 After coloring, students once again answered questions about their current levels of test-anxiety and mindfulness (completed the STAIC-S and MAAS measures).
-Finally, Students did complete a spelling test and their scores were subsequently given to their parents.
+Finally, students completed a spelling test and their scores were subsequently given to their parents.

 “[P]articipants in both the mindful and free conditions reported significant reductions in test anxiety from pre- to post-intervention” (5-6).

 - Coloring mandalas and free coloring appear to be equally beneficial at reducing test anxiety for elementary school students (6).